 The root mean squared error in my regression model is the weighted average of the standard deviations across all the age groups in the sample (pooled SD).
 The pooled standard deviation of LDL level is 33.6 mg/dL.

+Weighted average of the standard deviation is not equal to the square root of a weighted average of the estimated variance (2)

+Total: 1

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?